Experience Emeril’s New Orleans!

 The cost is $90 per person.
-Note that lunch is not provided; however, there is a snack and gift shop at Laura where you can purchase refreshments.
+Note that lunch is not provided; however, there is a snack and gift shop at Oak Alley where you can purchase refreshments.

 Many other activity suggestions can be found on the Hotel Information page under Things to Do.